Moments pages are spoilers off. Read with caution!

 - Finding the hidden Temmie Village, home to Temmie, Temmie, Temmie, Temmie, Temmie, Temmie, and Bob.

 - In a meta example, Temmie Village is the only place where you can sell your items, because they're the only shopkeepers dumb enough to buy your garbage.
 Not only that, they'll buy things you bought from them, at a higher price.
 They're so dumb they'll offer you infinite money.

 - The shop sells you Temmie Flakes for 3 different prices, a cheaper one marked "(ON SALE)", and a more expensive one marked "(expensiv)".
 It's just torn up pieces of colored construction paper, but somehow heals 2 HP.

 - One Temmie in the village is looking after an egg waiting for it to hatch.
 Examining the egg tells you that it's hard-boiled.

 - The Temmie shopkeeper actually has a "tem pay for colleg" option, costing 1000G.
-Should you take up her offer, she's as good as her word and quickly slides off to get her degree... and somehow managing to forget to take her face.
-It's just... floating, there.
+Should you take up her offer, she's as good as her word and quickly slides off to get her degree... and somehow forgets to take her face.
+It's just... floating there.

 - Should you encounter a Temmie in battle, leave the game open and go do something else for a few minutes.
 When you come back, Temmie will have vibrated her face off her head.